sethstrouf/calculator/README.md

 What I need to improve:
  - Still need to study more about encapsulation
- - Could have written this better with fewer boolean checks, just not sure how right now
  - More planning!
 More flow chart, pseudocode, etc. to anticipate some of the problems I faced late in coding (overuse of booleans, for example)
- - Definitely some bugs, will come back and fix when I'm better at programming